Scientific Name

 Description

-Kalanchoe humilis is an attractive succulent shrub with pale green leaves, usually strongly marked with purple or maroon spots.
-It grows up to 3 feet (90 cm) tall.
-Stems are simple or with few branches, woody at the base, purple or slightly glaucous, and up to 8 inches (20 cm) long.
-Leaves are egg-shaped, up to 5.2 inches (13 cm) long and up to 2.4 inches (6 cm) wide.
+Kalanchoe humilis is an attractive, low-growing succulent with pale green leaves, usually strongly marked with purple or maroon.
+It is much-branched from a somewhat rhizomatous base and typically reaches a height of 3.4 inches (8.5 cm).
+The branches are simple or have few branches, woody at the base, purple or slightly glaucous.
+The leaves are egg-shaped, measuring up to 5.2 inches (13 cm) in length and 2.4 inches (6 cm) in width.
 They have a slight glaucous bloom on both sides and margins with rounded teeth.
-Flowers are small, purple to green, and appear on erect, branched, and up to 12 inches (40 cm) tall inflorescence in mid-summer.

 Learn more at How to Grow and Care for Kalanchoe.